kiba/Writings/fac/chp10_the_wizard_of_oz.md

 "Trade Complaints Lodged Against Mechatron."

 Ozpin scrolled down the headlines related to the new kingdom.
-There was nothing in his myths and legend that would had foretold its arrival.
+There was nothing in his myths and legend that would had foretold the creation of a new kingdom.

-Mysteriously, he received an anonymous letter from them.
-He knew that, for all the precaution that the imperial couple took, their operational security was imperfect.
-The mistakes he founded allowed him to find the source.
+What led to this waiting room just outside the imperial office.
+For all the precaution that the imperial couple took, their information security was imperfect.
+The mistakes he founded allowed him to trace the source.

 Under the guise of possibly establishing a new huntsmen academy, he arranged a meeting with the ruling couple at their capital, Allothmy.